-We currently have manufacturing facilities estimated at Vadodara of which we manufacture tyres at unit I & tubes at unit II.
-We have a land admeasuring 27,833 sq. meter at unit I and 11,200 sq. meter at unit II, out of which land admeasuring 5,420 sq meter at Unit I is available for expansion and our company is planning to utilised 3,000 sq. meter for expansion of existing facility.
-We intend to utilise the unutilised portion for expansion of our company facility for manufacturing.
+We currently have manufacturing facilities located at Vadodara wherein manufacture tyres at Unit I & tubes at Unit II.
+We have a land admeasuring 27,833 sq. meter at Unit I and 11,200 sq. meter at Unit II, out of which land admeasuring 5,420 sq meter at Unit I is available for expansion and our company is planning to utilised 3,000 sq. meter for expansion of existing facility.
+We intend to utilise this unutilised portion of land for expansion of our manufacturing facility.
 We propose to utilise Rs.
-1700 lakhs out of the Net Proceeds and balance from bank borrowings and/or internal accruals towards expansion of existing facility for manufacturing of OTR, Radial Agricultural Tyres & Tubes.
+1,700 lakhs out of the Net Proceeds and balance from bank borrowings and/or internal accruals towards expansion of existing facility for manufacturing of OTR, Radial Agricultural Tyres & Tubes.